PhilMele/M4Project/README.md

 TODO:
 add that if the transaction is not paid, button leave should still show.
 Problem: Once a transaction was made and paid.
-Somehow the user got loggedout during payment and the model didnt get updated with `paid = true`
+Somehow the user got loggedout during payment and the model didnt get updated with `paid = true`.
+Only seem to happen on local after I havent connected in a while.
 Error: when I click on Enter, the console shows a brief error message and then disapear

 Django setup on local: